 Installation:

-• Scheduling installation: Agree on an installation date that works for you.
-The installer will coordinate the schedule and prepare for the installation.
+• Scheduling installation: Once you’ve chosen your preferred installation date, the installer will coordinate the schedule and prepare for the installation.

-• Installation process: The installer will install the solar panels, inverter and any other necessary components on the agreed-upon date.
-Depending on the system’s complexity and size, this process typically takes one to two days.
+• Installation process: On the agreed date, the installer will install your solar panels, inverter and any other necessary components.
+This process typically takes a day or two, depending on the system’s complexity and size.

 How do I apply?

-You can register your interest with Solar Together on the company’s website.
+Register your interest via the Solar Together website.

 Where is this grant available?